Channel partner incentives are often the largest single channel management spend for many channel leaders today and they

 Don’t be afraid to de-invest or cut legacy programs to create investments for new opportunities

 Determining the best structure for your channel incentives in this dynamic environment is challenging.
 This post provides information on incentive strategies for each phase of the partner journey, but you may find that not all of them will apply to your business.
-Take a look at how you can diagnose the effectiveness of your channel efforts to help you approach a structure for your channel incentives.
+Take a look at how you can diagnose the effectiveness of your channel efforts to help you approach a structure for your channel partner incentives.